 How to apply for NSW builders licence

-Once you are sure that you have all of the qualifications required, along with the necessary proof and documentation, you can obtain all of the forms you need from the NSW Department of Fair Trading website.
+Once you are sure that you have all of the qualifications required, along with the necessary proof and documentation, you can obtain all of the forms you need from the NSW Fair Trading website.